Mapping IR emitter module KY-005 sensor/receiver module KY-022-IR sensor - A tutorial for raspberry pi

 GND BLACK

-The following section, will cover how to map the wiring presented in this section and sending or receiving the signals, it will also dives in the remote control database that the project lirc has for already mapped remotes.
+The following section will cover how to map the wiring presented in this section and send or receive the signals, it will also dive into the remote control database that the project lirc has for already mapped remotes.

 Mapping inputs to IR codes

-Previous sections were focused on setting up the hardware and the needed software to make the ir sensors to work.
-This section focus on the configuration of lirc.
-The configuration presented here is needed in order to send ir commands.
+Previous sections were focused on setting up the hardware and the needed software to make the ir sensor work.
+This section focuses on the configuration of lirc.
+The configuration presented here is needed to send ir commands.

 cd && \